English (anglais)

 A Writing of Deflagration

-Hara’s style is not that of controlled writing, but a “descent into the fragile psyche of a desperate man” confronted with terribly undone, almost unrecognizable landscapes, where it seems impossible for him to find traces of his life as it was just moments before.
-His dislocated writing, which offers no landmarks, has as its setting a city itself annihilated, “disappeared without leaving traces—except for a sort of flat layer of rubble, ashes, twisted, burst, gnawed things” to borrow the words of Robert Guillain, the first Frenchman on the scene.
-It is on this canvas of desolation that Hara projects sometimes “shreds of interrupted existences”, sometimes fragments of memory filling the voids of a torn reality.
+For Gala Maria Follaco, Hara’s style is not that of controlled writing: it is “a descent into the fragile psyche of a desperate man” confronted with terribly undone, almost unrecognizable landscapes, where it seems impossible for him to find traces of his life as it was just moments before.
+His dislocated writing, which plunges the reader into unease and disorientation, has as its setting Hiroshima itself in tatters, “disappeared without leaving traces—except for a sort of flat layer of rubble, ashes, twisted, burst, gnawed things” to borrow the words of Robert Guillain, the first Frenchman on the scene.
+It is on this canvas of desolation that Hara projects sometimes fragments of interrupted existences, sometimes shards of memory filling the voids of a torn reality.

-This stylistic deconstruction reaches its paroxysm when, in the poetic insertions, Hara adopts a particular form of Japanese—the katakana usually reserved for foreign words, as if the usual language had become inept:
+This deconstruction reaches its paroxysm in the poetic insertions, where Hara resorts to a particular form of Japanese—the katakana usually reserved for foreign words—as if the usual language had become inept:

 Sparkling debris